Mary-Jaharis-Center/MJC-BSANA-2025-Network-Workshop/README.md

 - **Monday, May 12, 2:00 pm–4:00 pm (EDT): Practical Session I: Data with Ryan Horne**

   This session will focus on network analysis, network fundamentals, and data modeling for networks.
 Participants will learn how to transform their data into a format and style suitable for network analysis.
-Linked Open Data resources, vocabularies, and ontologies that can help top guide participants through the data modeling process will be introduced.
+Linked Open Data resources, vocabularies, and ontologies that can help to guide participants through the data modeling process will be introduced.

 - **Tuesday, May 13, 9:30 am–11:30 am (EDT): Network Analysis in Archaeology: Theory, Practice, and Applications (I) with Katerina Ragkou**